Supergiovane/node-red-contrib-boolean-logic-ultimate/README.md

 # BLINKER ULTIMATE

 The pourpose of this node is to blink a led or something.<br />
-Output PIN1 : outputs the value true/false<br/>
+output1 : outputs the value true/false<br/>
-Output PIN2 : outputs the inverted value false/true<br/>
+output2 : outputs the inverted value false/true<br/>
 <br/>

 ### NODE CONFIGURATION